Jenin82/hacker-rank-tch/README.md

   - [Problem](https://www.hackerrank.com/challenges/hackerrank-in-a-string/problem?isFullScreen=true)
   - [Solution](https://github.com/Jenin82/hacker-rank-tch/blob/main/hackerrank-in-a-string.js)
   - Explanation:
-  > The function hackerrankInString is designed to determine if the string "hackerrank" can be spelled out by picking characters sequentially (though not necessarily consecutively) from the given string s.
+  > The function `hackerrankInString` is designed to determine if the string "hackerrank" can be spelled out by picking characters sequentially (though not necessarily consecutively) from the given string `s`.
 If it can, the function returns "YES"; otherwise, it returns "NO".
 ```javaScript
     function hackerrankInString(s) {
     let test = "hackerrank";